CEO interviews and roundtables at the edge of retail and tech

 What Just Happened is a B2B media channel hosted by Christine Russo, featuring exclusive CEO interviews and executive roundtables with leaders at the intersection of commerce, retail, and technology.
 The show covers startups, platforms, and enterprise vendors shaping how retailers and brands operate.
 For retail professionals, it delivers direct access to the strategic thinking driving the industry forward.

-“The secondary market presents significant sustainability and brand loyalty opportunities.”
+“The secondary market presents significant sustainability and brand loyalty opportunities, particularly for high-quality brands with products that retain value post-purchase.”

-Andy Ruben, Executive Chairman and Founder of Trove, episode 10
+Andy Ruben, Executive Chairman and Founder at Trove

 By the numbers